 Feel free to contact Mitch even if you do not have the ability to subsidize or provide transportation.
 Each year he covers travel expenses for multiple events as a way of giving back to the community.

-Latest Speaking Engagements
+Some Recent Speaking Engagements

 Deploying Secure Web Apps on Azure App Service (PaaS)